Few things are worse than seeing your four-footed friend in pain.

 Etodolac is often specifically used to treat the pain and immobility caused by hip dysplasia.

-Another NSAID approved for use in dogs, meloxicam comes in two different liquid forms, including an oral solution and an injectable form.
+Another NSAID approved for use in dogs, meloxicam (also goes by the brand name Metacam) comes in two different liquid forms, including an oral solution and an injectable form.
 Meloxicam doesn’t usually cause gastrointestinal problems as often as many other NSAIDs.

 Vets typically administer a relatively high “loading dose” of 0.2 milligrams per kilogram at the onset of treatment, but subsequent doses are reduced to 0.1 milligrams per kilogram.
 Once the pain is brought under control, the dosage is usually reduced until the lowest effective dose possible is achieved.